-Reflex Sympathetic Dystrophy Therapy using an Endless Pool
+Reflex Sympathetic Dystrophy Therapy with Endless Pools®

 A traumatic injury is often the impetus for the onset of Reflex Sympathetic Dystrophy (RSD), although it is also thought to be triggered by any number of physiological circumstances, including infections, heart attack, and certain invasive surgical procedures.